LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 ## Checkin

-Upon completion of this sprint, Your Ecommerc site should contain the following:
+Upon completion of this sprint, Your Ecommerce site should contain the following:
 1. Home Page
+   - Introduction to your site
+   - Anonymous accessibility
-2. Login PAge
+2. Login Page
+   - Login to an existing account
+   - Anonymous accessibility
+   - Option to login with at least two 3rd party service providers (OAUTH)
 3. Registration Page
-4. At least 1 Shopping page to view all products
-5. Product landing pages for each product
+   - Create an account
-6. Admin Dashboard
+4. Admin Dashboard -
+   - Only accessible by users who hold the role of admin
+   - Manage Inventory (Full CRUD)
+5. Shopping Page
+   - Shows all products in inventory for users to browse
-7. Product Page for CRUD operations
+6. Product Landing Page
+   - Displays individual information about each product
-8. Basket Page
+7. Basket Page
+   - View all items in the basket.
+Allow ability to edit/remove the item.
-9. Checkout PAge
+8. Checkout page
+   - Must be logged in/Authorized
+   - Capture user information about their order (NO Personal Identifiable information please)
+   - Transfer products from their "basket" to an "Order"
-10. Order Confirmation Page
+9. Recipt/Order Confirmation Page
+   - Must be logged in/Authorized
+   - Summary of the order that the user just completed.

 ### Shared
 - CSS/HTML